SERVICE-LEARNING and VOLUNTEERING in our COMMUNITY

 A Great Way to Serve Your Community is Through Service-Learning.
 What is Service-Learning?

-Service-Learning is an experiential teaching and learning strategy used by some professors to integrate meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
+Service-Learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.

-In academic Service-Learning, students do not earn credit for the service, but for the learning that takes place as a result.
+In academic Service-Learning, students do not earn credit for the service.
+Students earn credit for the learning that takes place as a result.
 Service-Learning differs from volunteering, internships, or student teaching experiences because the service is tied to the course learning outcomes through reflection.

 Service-Learning vs. Volunteering

 - Service-Learning 1) involves structured reflection on your experiences, and 2) is connected to skills you are learning in a college course